loic-prieto/bright-light/documentation/design/infrastructure.md

 local machine, so any server that deploys this application would act as a mirror for the same given version.
 That being said, the end user has to trust a different server that the application is not malicious.

 We're using AWS as a cloud provider for all infrastructure components as of this time.
+Another option for the future may be to use a EU server provider like Scaleway.

 ## The host